stlpublicradio/DroneOperationsManual/opsmanual.md

 ## Logging

 UAS operations can be divided into three separate logs, largely transported over from manned aviation.
 They are a maintenance log, a battery log, and a flight log.
+The log sheets are available in the appendix.

 ### Maintenance Log